stepanataccolade/docsv2/sources/pipelines/resources.md

 <br>
 <a name="image"></a>
 # image
-This resource is used to add a docker image to your pipeline.
-The integrations enable you to pull or push to any registry, as long as it supports docker api calls
+This resource type is used to add a docker image to your pipeline.

+Integrations allow you to add images on any of the [supported image registeries](#regTypes) using the same resource type.

 ```
 - name: box-image